 DK Shivakumar arrives in ED office to appear before the sleuths

-New Delhi, Aug 31: Senior Congress leader DK Shivakumar arrives at Enforcement Directorate office in Delhi to appear before the agency in connection with a money laundering case on Saturday.
+New Delhi, Aug 31: Senior Congress leader D K Shivakumar arrives at Enforcement Directorate office in Delhi to appear before the agency in connection with a money laundering case on Saturday.

-Shivakumar along with his brother DK Suresh reached the national capital on Friday evening.
+Shivakumar along with his brother D K Suresh reached the national capital on Friday evening.
 The Enforcement Directorate (ED) served Shivakumar a fresh summons to appear before it on Friday in the money laundering case.
 This comes after Karnataka High Court on Thursday refused to Shivakumar's petition seeking dismissal of summons issued by the ED.

 The CLP leader Siddaramaiah cries political vendetta over DK Shivakumar's grilling by ED and says, "ED and I-T agencies are used for political vendetta."